Spirit of America BookstoreU.S. Timeline – 1969 to 2000

 - 1973 Oct 10: Indicted for taking bribes while in office in Maryland and as Vice President, Spiro T. Agnew pled no contest to one count of federal income tax evasion and resigned his office.

-- 1973 Oct 17: The Arab oil-producers cartel announced cutbacks in oil exports to Western nations and to Japan, triggering the the Oil Embargo that lasted six months.
+- 1973 Oct 17: The Arab oil-producers cartel announced cutbacks in oil exports to Western nations and to Japan, triggering the Oil Embargo that lasted six months.

 - 1973 Oct 20: The infamous 'Saturday Night Massacre' – After a news conference by Special Prosecutor Archibald Cox, the White House ordered Attorney General Elliott Richardson to fire Cox; Richardson resigned rather than obey; his deputy William Ruckleshaus also resigned rather than obey; later that evening, the White House delivered a message to Cox at home that he had been fired by Solicitor General Robert H. Bork.